pyladies/pyladies/www/_posts/2024/2024-03-03-pyladies-at-pycon.md

 - The creative art of algorithmic embroidery by [Marie Roald](https://us.pycon.org/2024/speaker/profile/19/) and [Yngve Mardal Moe](https://us.pycon.org/2024/speaker/profile/20/)

 Find descriptions in the [posters list](https://us.pycon.org/2024/schedule/posters/list/)

+## Events

+- **PyLadies booth at Expo Hall**: Stop by to chat with fellow PyLadies, get some stickers and buy a t-shirt to support PyLadies.

+- **PyLadies Luncheon**: Free lunch with fellow PyLadies, keep and eye out for date announcement and sign up link.

+- **PyLadies Auction (05/18)**: Register and join us for an evening of fun and refreshments while supporting the PyLadies community at the [twelfth PyLadies charity auction](https://us.pycon.org/2024/events/pyladies-auction/).
+If you want to donate an auction item please contact the auction coordinator (pycon-auction@python.org).